Sunscreen Reform Victory

-- Ensure that the U.S Food and Drug Administration (FDA) quickly approves new sunscreen ingredients, giving the public greater access to new and advanced ingredients to protect their skin and lower skin cancer risk.
+- Direct the FDA to approve new sunscreen ingredients, and evaluate ingredients already approved for use around the world.
+This gives the American public greater access to new and advanced ingredients to protect their skin and lower skin cancer risk.

 Background: